-1) To meet short term goal:
+1) To meet the short term goal

-2) Any Time Money:
+2) Any Time Money

 Under some circumstances, you may not know when the need for the money will arise.
 But when the need arises, you may need the money at short notice.
 Say situations like the down payment money which you keep it when searching for a property.

-3) Lesser Tax than FDs:
+3) Lesser Tax than FDs

 The interest from fixed deposits will be taxed on accrual.
 Even on your cumulative deposit, you need to pay tax annually.
 As far as debt funds are considered, you will be taxed only when you actually redeem from the debt fund.

-4) As a launching pad for large equity investments:
+4) As a launching pad for large equity investments

 If you are planning to invest a lump sum amount in equity funds, then it is generally suggested that you should not invest the lumpsum in equity funds at one go.
 You need to stagger your investments in order to take advantage of the volatile stock market.
 So as to stagger your equity investment, you can use the debt funds as a launching pad.

-That is you can keep the entire money in debt fund and slowly you can invest them into equity funds in a staggered manner.
+That is you can keep the entire money in a debt fund and slowly you can invest them into equity funds in a staggered manner.
 If you would like to do this staggering in a more systematic and sophisticated manner, you can opt for STP –systematic transfer plan.
 That is you can give a standing instruction to transfer a fixed sum from a debt fund to an equity fund periodically.

-5) To generate regular income:
+5) To generate regular income

 If you would like to generate regular income then debt fund is one of the ideal investments for you.
-You can get regular income by way of choosing dividend payout option.
+You can get regular income by way of choosing the dividend payout option.

 One more way to generate regular income from debt funds is to opt for SWP from debt funds.
-SWP is systematic withdrawal plan which is the reverse of Systematic investment plan .
+SWP is a systematic withdrawal plan which is the reverse of the Systematic investment plan .
 From a large sum of investment, you can opt to withdraw the appreciation or a fixed sum on a regular basis.

 Debt funds play an important role in anyone’s portfolio which can’t be replaced by any other investment vehicle.
 So, next time when you come across any of the above situations, make use of debt funds to your advantage.

-To take advantage of the right investment schemes at the right situation, you should have a holistic financial plan with a complete big picture of your personal finance.
+To take advantage of the right investment schemes in the right situation, you should have a holistic financial plan with a complete big picture of your personal finance.
 To help you in the process of creating this financial plan, we offer